vspaceone/SpaceAPI-Server/README.md

 *  Support for the whole SpaceAPI (with all specified fields) including modification
 *  Support for HTTPS (use with reverse proxies for now)
-*  API-Documentation

 ## Running

-* Create a config and an override file in /srv/sapi like in this example (with your values)
+* Create a config and an override file in /srv/spaceapi-server like in this example (with your values)

 config.json
 ```